godotengine/godot-website/collections/_article/tiles-editor-progress-3.md

 #### Navigation

 Navigation was also implemented again.
 As it was quite limited before, I did a little bit of work on NavigationServer.
 We decided in 4.0 to [get rid of the Navigation2D and Navigation3D nodes](https://github.com/godotengine/godot/pull/46786).
 To replace them, you can now assign navigation layers to navigation regions.
 Then, when using `NavigationServer2D.map_get_path(...)`, you can provide a mask allowing you to choose which layers to include/exclude from the path request.
-Thoses changes consequently allow TileMap nodes to be independent from any parent Navigation2D nodes.
+Those changes consequently allow TileMap nodes to be independent from any parent Navigation2D nodes.

 In a way similar to *TileSet's physics layers*, *TileSet's navigation layers* may allow you to set different navigation layers.